Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 T: Tuck your tailbone

-Here’s a cue many teachers are steering clear of these days, because a majority of students overtuck, says Budig.
+Most teachers no longer use this cue because a majority of students tend to overtuck, says Budig.
 “Tucking your tailbone can create more length in your spine—but when you take this action too far, you flatten the natural curve in your low back,” she says.
 Instead, she tells her students to “release the tailbone as you simultaneously draw your lower belly up”—dual actions that prevent practitioners from overdoing it on the tuck.

 U: Use your props